DEXA (Bone Densitometry)

 How will I receive my results?

-After your results have been interpreted by one of our ISCD certified physicians, you will receive a letter in the mail with a list of recommendations to maintain good bone density.
+Once we receive your results, you will receive a letter in the mail with a list of recommendations to maintain good bone density.
 If you are in need of further testing, or if you need to begin medication, you will receive a call from one of our nurses.